kuzzleio/documentation/src/plugins/1/essentials/creation/index.md

 * `name` (**required**): plugin unique identifier.
 Names can only contain lowercase letters, numbers, hyphens and underscores.
 * `kuzzleVersion`: a non-empty string describing a [semver range](https://www.npmjs.com/package/semver#ranges), limiting the range of Kuzzle versions supported by this plugin.
 If not set, a warning is displayed on the console, and Kuzzle assumes that the plugin is only compatible with Kuzzle v1.x

-{{{deprecated "1.5.0"}}} Kuzzle still allows plugins to be loaded without a `manifest.json` file, for backward compatibility reasons, falling back to the [package.json](https://docs.npmjs.com/files/package.json#name) file to retrieve the plugin's name.
+{{{deprecated "1.5.0"}}} Kuzzle still allows plugins to be loaded without a <code>manifest.json</code> file, for backward compatibility reasons, falling back to the <a href=https://docs.npmjs.com/files/package.json#name>package.json</a> file to retrieve the plugin's name.
 This will change in next major releases of Kuzzle.

 ---